doddatpivotal/tanzu-kerberos/guide.md

 ## Prerequisites

-This guide assumes that you have setup your Kubernetes cluster with:

-- `cert-manager` to generate valid certificates
-- `external-dns` to dynamically configure DNS entries for the test application access.
-- `contour` for ingress

 You have the following clis on your workstation:

 - `kp` for iteraction with Tanzu Build Service - https://network.tanzu.vmware.com/products/build-service/